arktekk/rest-workshop/exercises/exercise-4/README.md

 Background
 ----------
 You are working for a company that has a classified advertisements website.
-You need to build a hypermedia type which expresses a classified advertisement with metadata.
+You are building their new RESTful webservice and need to build a hypermedia type which expresses a classified advertisement with metadata.